Geisha Show In Kyoto

 Kyo Odori is held at Miyagawa-cho Kaburenjo Theatre, which is not very big, so you are close enough to be able to see the Geisha’s faces.

 7 mins walk from “Kiyomizu Gojo Station” on the Keihan line, or 20 mins walk from “Sanjo Keihan station” on the Tozai tube line, also 7 mins walk from “Kawaramachi Matsubara” bus stop on the city bus.

 It is the only show held in Autumn, as others are usually held in Spring.
-Gion Odori started around the same time as Kyo Odori, circa 1952.
-The show is organised by the Gion Higashi area.
-There are 500 seats for the show and the theatre is called Gion Kaikan, very close from Yasaka Shrine.
+Gion Odori started around the same time as Kyo Odori, circa 1952, and is organised by the Gion Higashi area.
+There are 500 seats available for the show and the theatre is called Gion Kaikan, very close from Yasaka Shrine.
 Just 5 mins walk from Gion Shijo Station or get off at the “Gion” bus stop on the city bus just in front of Gion Kaikai.

 Schedule:Please confirm times with the English website as follows: Click here

-Kitano Odori was first performed in 1952 as a one of events for the Kitano Tenmangu Shrine festival.
-Since then it has been held more than 60 times.
-The show is from the 25th March to the 7th April for two weeks every year and is organised by Kamishichiken at Kamishichiken Kaburenjo Theatre, which is very close from Kitano Tenmangu Shrine.
+Kitano Odori was first performed in 1952 as one of events for the Kitano Tenmangu Shrine festival.
+Since then, it has been held more than 60 times.
+The show is from the 25th March to the 7th April for two weeks every year, and is organised by Kamishichiken at Kamishichiken Kaburenjo Theatre, which is very close from Kitano Tenmangu Shrine.

 It’s very convenient by the city bus, just 3 mins walk from either “Kitano Tenmangu Mae” or “Kamishichiken” bus stop.